horte/jackson-module-hibernate/README.md

+See branch hibernate-4.x for support with Hibernate 4

 Project to build Jackson (http://jackson.codehaus.org) module (jar) to support JSON serialization and deserialization of Hibernate (http://hibernate.org) specific datatypes and properties; especially lazy-loading aspects.

 ## Status